 - Preheat oven to 180C.

 - Heat the jam, brown sugar, maple syrup and rum in a small saucepan until the ingredients have melted.
-Turn up the heat and reduce the glaze until it's thick and syrupy.
+Turn up the heat and reduce the glaze until thick and syrupy.

 - Liberally brush on the glaze, then place the ham in the oven for 45 mins, brushing with more glaze every 15 minutes.
+Cook for longer if you want (or have a larger ham) – I prefer not to cook for longer than 45 minutes to stop the ham from drying out.